-Griffin Durham Tanner & Clarkson is known throughout Georgia for representing victims of catastrophic personal injuries caused by the careless or intentional acts of others.
+Griffin Durham Tanner & Clarkson is known throughout Georgia for representing victims of catastrophic injury caused by the careless or intentional acts of others.
 Holding a reputation of being tenacious and aggressive advocates, our attorneys understand that when you’ve suffered an injury, it can be difficult to know where to turn.
 This process is even more daunting when the party responsible for your injury is the United States government.
 Taking on a defendant as well-equipped as the federal government is no small task, but the attorneys at Griffin Durham Tanner & Clarkson have years of experience representing victim’s rights against some of the most prominent names around.
 Because we work with you to develop a comprehensive legal strategy that fits your needs, we can employ our skills to aggressively fight for everything you need to get back to living your life.
 If you believe you have a claim or if you have any questions regarding the Federal Tort Claims Act, contact our office today.

 Most state and local governments prevent citizens from suing the government for injuries caused by intentional or negligent acts under the doctrine of sovereign immunity.
 Sovereign immunity is a concept providing the government cannot be held accountable for civil or criminal legal wrongs.
 Under sovereign immunity, many lawsuits filed against state and local governments end up going nowhere.

 Sovereign immunity generally applies to the United States federal government as well.
 However, in 1946, Congress passed the Federal Tort Claims Act, which allows citizens to pursue claims against the United States in the case of specified civil wrongs.

 Interestingly enough, Congress enacted the Federal Tort Claims Act after a plane flown by a military member crashed into the Empire State Building, killing 14 people.
 The United States offered compensation to the survivors and victims.
 Some accepted, and others filed lawsuits, spurring Congress to act.